Xzya/django-web-components/README.md

     ).render(context)
 ```

+The examples in this guide will mostly use function based components, since it's easier to exemplify as the component code and template are in the same place, but you are free to choose whichever method you prefer.

 ## Registering your components

 [Just like signals](https://docs.djangoproject.com/en/dev/topics/signals/#connecting-receiver-functions), the components can live anywhere, but you need to make sure Django picks them up on startup.
 The easiest way to do this is to define your components in a `components.py` submodule of the application they relate to, and then connect them inside the `ready()` method of your application configuration class.